-Ten years on and Linda knows the importance of investing in research.
+Ten years on from her diagnosis, and Linda knows the importance of investing in research.

 “I’m so happy to be here.
 It was a very difficult time, nobody can prepare you for that moment when you’re told you have breast cancer – but my friends and family were a big support,” says Linda.

 She adds: “I’m proactive about helping Breast Cancer Now.
 My husband and I organise pub quizzes, afternoon teas and I’ve even run the London Marathon.
 I feel like I was lucky but there are many others who aren’t.
 I believe research is the only way we’ll stop people dying from breast cancer, but that takes money”.

 Since 2004, our Generations study has found over 90 genetic changes which are linked to breast cancer.

 To help save lives Linda is raising money to fund our research.
 Right now, we have nearly 450 world-leading breast cancer scientists working on over 90 cutting-edge projects aimed at finding those answers.
 Our scientists come from a wide range of disciplines.
 Some are biologists, others geneticists; some are expert statisticians and others are doctors, surgeons and psychologists.
 They are all working together to find ways to prevent, detect, treat and stop breast cancer.

 But our research can’t continue without your support.
 To keep making discoveries we must invest at least £300 million in our life-saving research over the next 10 years.